red-hat-storage/ocs-operator/README.md

 OCS Operator will install its components only on nodes labelled for OCS with `cluster.ocs.openshift.io/openshift-storage=''`.

-To label the nodes from CLI,
+To label the worker nodes from CLI,

 ```console
 $ oc label nodes <NodeName> cluster.ocs.openshift.io/openshift-storage=''